 Swelling throughout the initial few hours after injury

 Bruising or discoloration on the back of the leg underneath the knee within the first couple of days

 Weakness in the hamstring that may persist for weeks

 Treatment for a hamstring strain

-Management of hamstring strains vary dependant upon the kind of injury you’ve got, its severity, as well as your own needs and expectations.
+Management of hamstring strains varies depending upon the kind of injury you’ve got, its severity, as well as your own needs and expectations.
 The objective of any treatment is always to enable you to resume all of the activities you enjoy.
-Following your chiropractors plan of action will restore your abilities faster, and help you prevent further future problems.
+Following your chiropractor’s plan of action will restore your abilities faster, and help you prevent further future problems.

 Most hamstring strains heal effectively with simple, nonsurgical treatment.
 The RICE protocol is most effective for almost all sports-related injuries.
 RICE is short for Rest, Ice, Compression, and Elevation.
-As soon as the initial pain and swelling has subsided, chiropractic treatment will start.
+As soon as the initial pain and swelling have subsided, chiropractic treatment will start.
 Specific exercises can restore flexibility and strength.
 A rehabilitative program focuses first on flexibility.
 Gentle stretches performed by your chiropractor will enhance your range of flexibility.
-As healing progresses, strengthening exercises will gradually be included to your program.
-Your chiropractor will talk about only when it’s safe to go back to sport activity.
+As healing progresses, strengthening exercises will gradually be included in your program.
+Your chiropractor will talk about only when it’s safe to go back to the sports activity.

 Recovery for a hamstring strain

 The majority of people who injure their hamstrings will recover full function after completing a rehabilitation plan.
 Early treatment using a plan that includes the RICE protocol and chiropractic treatment is shown to lead to better function and quickly come back to sports.